das-developers/das2py-server/README.md

 CentOS 7.

 First determine which directory on your server maps to an Apache HTTPS CGI directory.
-To do this inspect `/etc/httpd/conf/httpd.conf` (or similar).
-The default is `/var/www/cgi-bin`.
 To provide better URLs for your site add the line:

 ```apache
 ScriptAlias /das/ "/var/www/cgi-das/"